2 Describing data

 2.1.6 Packages

-When you open R, a number of functions are automatically made available, including exp(), log() and the operators discussed above.
+When you open R, a number of functions are automatically made available, including exp(), log(), and the operators discussed above.
 But in practice much of the functionality of R is provided by packages.

 Some packages are automatically installed with R; others require separate installation.
-For example, the following installs the dplyr package (and you would have run a command like this when installing packages to satisfy the requirements listed in Section 1.2).
+For example, the following code installs the dplyr package (and you would have run a command like this when installing packages to satisfy the requirements listed in Section 1.2).

-Once a package has been installed, it can be loaded into R using the library command.
+Once a package has been installed, it can be loaded into R using the library() function.

 Here you might see a mysterious message something like this: